When New Economy platforms collide with regulatory systems, you gotta call Matt Curtis.

 Matt was named Austinite of the Year by AU40, and served on the finance committee for the 2020 mobility bond.

-Jeff served as City Councilmember and City Administrator in Buda, Texas, an immediate neighbor to Austin, and a small community experiencing extremely rapid growth.
+Jeff Coffee served as City Councilmember and City Administrator in Buda, Texas, an immediate neighbor to Austin, and a small community experiencing extremely rapid growth.
 Jeff adeptly navigated Buda through the financial, political and policy challenges of a community in transition.

 During his service in Buda, the Elgin City Council recruited Jeff to serve as City Manager.
 Elgin was a historically rural community experiencing the pressures of growth in Central Texas.
 Under Jeff’s leadership, the City of Elgin rose to a position of regional prominence though proactively protecting the character of the community while planning and preparing for growth.
 Elgin transitioned from an agriculture-based economy to a City vying to be the terminus of the Austin transit authority service area and a community experiencing successful economic growth and thoughtful land-use changes.